MarginOpenSource/community-strategies/margin_community_strategies/cycle_grid_martingale_strategy/readme.md

 approaches the price of the grid, which requires less bounce to perform it.

 If all grid orders filled, then reverse and start the cycle in another direction.
+The price overlap set for the reverse cycle grid provides a given profit for the initiating cycle.

+For Reverse cycle there are only two possible result depending on the price in the market.
+In the first case the entire grid executed therefore we close the previous cycle with profit.
+In second case executing part of the grid orders, and the filling take profit order increase the depo in the second coin.
+It reduces the necessary price overlap and sooner or later first variant comes true.

-This allows you to increase the initial deposit using price fluctuations in any trend.
+This allows you to increase the initial deposit using price fluctuations in any trend, and makes this strategy really break even.
+Unless you trade scam shitcoin.

 In the cycle to sell, the profit accumulates in the first currency.
 In the cycle to buy, the profit accumulates in the second coin.

+The optimal pair choice is a stablecoin or fiat plus a coin from the top ten.

 ## Functionality
 * Create grid and take profit orders
 * Logarithm price option for grid orders (customizable)
 * Reverse algo if all grid orders are filling
+* Calculation of the price overlap for the Reverse cycle for the profitable completion of the previous cycle
+* Use Average Directional Index indicator for best time starting Reverse cycle
 * Calculation of separate MAKER and TAKER fee
 * Shift grid orders (customizable) if the price is go way (before take profit placed)
 * Fractional creation of grid for increase productivity (customizable)
-* Adaptive overlap price for grid on current market conditions (customizable)
+* Adaptive overlap price for grid on current market conditions (customizable) based on Bollinger Band
+* Adaptive profit setting on current market conditions (customizable) based on Bollinger Band
-* Save funding change, cycle parameter and result in sqlite3 .db for external analytics (not Windows ver.)
+* Save funding change, cycle parameter and result in sqlite3 .db for external analytics (not for Windows ver. now)
 * Telegram notification
 * External control from Telegram bot (now **stop** command realised)